-- have a statement of purpose and proposed plan of operations, including: i. a proposed budget for the academic year, ii. a list of elected officers and a proposed meeting schedule for the academic year.
+- Have a statement of purpose and proposed plan of operations, including a proposed budget for the academic year and a list of elected officers and a proposed meeting schedule for the academic year.

 - Completely read the CSI Club Manual